Former Harvard coach, dad acquitted in college bribery case

 Jurors found Peter Brand not guilty of conspiracy and bribery charges more than three years after a newspaper reported that Brand sold his run-down home for an inflated price to the businessman, Jie “Jack” Zhao.
-Zhao, of Potomac, Maryland, who was also acquitted of the same charges.
+Zhao, of Potomac, Maryland.
+Zhao was also acquitted of the same charges.

 The case in Boston federal court came on the heels of the sprawling college admissions bribery scandal that resulted in the convictions of dozens of athletic coaches, wealthy businesspeople, TV actresses and other high-powered parents.